Why do muscles get imbalanced?

 .avif)

-Developed in Norway in the 1990s, Redcord is now utilized by physical therapists around the world as the ultimate system for neuromuscular activation.
+Originating in Norway in the 1990s, the Redcord suspension system is now utilized by professionals around the world as the ultimate neuromuscular activation tool.
 Here in the United States, Activcore is proud to be the nation's leading provider of Redcord.
-Doing suspension based PT makes us feel like we are getting back to the foundation of "Swedish medical gymnastics" that the profession was originally built on.
+Doing suspension based physical therapy makes us feel like we are getting back to the foundation of "Swedish medical gymnastics" that the profession was originally built on.

 .avif)